 The following website supplies good points on the subject (particularly the last paragraph): Pigeons and disease

-Ok, back to what to do when you come across an injured, ill or orphaned pigeon.
 First, after you have correctly assessed that the pigeon is indeed in need of rescuing (a broken wing or foot is pretty easy to recognise, however, read the following about Recognising a sick pigeon and Rescuing a baby pigeon), you need to safely capture it and place it in a box, cat carrier or other secure container (make sure there are air holes!).
 Put an old towel, cloth or tissue paper in the box so that the pigeon can grip onto something and to also keep it warm.

 You can take the rescued pigeon to a veterinary surgery, however, many will simply euthanise the bird unless you are willing to pay for its treatment and care.
 Ask before handing the pigeon over.
 Some veterinary surgeries will transfer the pigeon to a wildlife rescue centre.